 “I am not stupid to bring up marriage at 17, Harsh!
 But yeah, he says he wants this to work and we have scope for a future with both of us being doctors and all!”

 I nodded.
 At least my sister wasn’t as stupid as I had thought her to be.

 “What does he like about you?”
 This was crucial.
 I needed to know if he was simply attracted to her, using her or genuinely interested in her.

 “Well, he thinks I am pretty.
 He likes that I am confident.
 Something he has struggled with despite being smart.
 He likes that I have a carefree go-getter attitude.
 And that I am free-spirited, not caring what people think about me.
 Also, he was always a fan of my performances in school.”

-I realised I was actually a little judgemental about my sister being a good for nothing.
-I mean she was a spoilt brat and all, but she also was all those things her boyfriend had pointed out.
+I realised I was actually a little judgemental about my sister being good for nothing.
+I mean she was a spoiled brat and all, but she also was all those things her boyfriend had pointed out.